oertl/treeminhash/README.md

    gradle figures
    ```

+## Sketches for Inner Product Estimation
+It has been proposed to use weighted minwise hashing to create sketches for vectors that can be used for inner product estimation [6]. [inner_product_test.cpp](inner_product_test.cpp) demonstrates how TreeMinHash can be combined with their ideas.
+The result is a cleaner and probably faster algorithm, since discretization of the input vectors is not required as in the original approach.

 ## References

 [1] Ertl, O. (2018).
 Bagminhash-minwise hashing algorithm for weighted sets.
 In Proceedings of the 24th ACM SIGKDD International Conference on Knowledge Discovery & Data Mining (pp. 1368-1377).